plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 They do not propagate into Jivs or interrupt the end-user interaction.

-A missing consumer or missing installed capability is a normal no-op and does not require an error log.
+A missing element or missing installed capability is a normal no-op and does not require an error log.

 If an installed adapter or presentation throws:

-1. the dispatcher logs the consumer failure;
+1. the dispatcher logs the element failure;
-2. processing continues with the next discovered consumer.
+2. processing continues with the next discovered element.

-If root resolution or `findConsumers()` throws, the dispatcher logs the operation failure and abandons that dispatch.
+If root resolution or `findElements()` throws, the dispatcher logs the operation failure and abandons that dispatch.

 When a configured Container Identifier cannot be resolved, the dispatcher logs the failure and abandons dispatch.
 It does not fall back to `document.body`.